Twin-field quantum key distribution without phase locking

-After the estimation, the first two terms of Equation~\ref{eq:phi} reduce to the estimation error in the analysis of the ER.
-While the third term (mainly contributed by the phase noise of laser source and the fiber length fluctuation) is a random noise, its contribution can be analyzed in theory and characterized in experiment.
-To do so, we derive an analytical model to study the phase noise/fluctuation and provide a guideline to optimize the experimental parameters (see Supplementary Section II).
-In previous TF-QKD experiments~\cite{lucamarini_overcoming_2018,liu2019experimental,fang2020implementation}, the variance of fiber fluctuation of a fixed time interval is normally specified using time-domain measurements.
-In contrast, we use the \emph{frequency-domain} power spectral density (PSD) to characterize the random noise.
-By doing so, we are able to calculate the fluctuation in variable interval $ \tau $ and relate it to the ER.
+{The ER originates from the difference $\Phi(t)-\hat{\Phi}(t)=2\pi(\nu_0-\hat{\nu}_0)t+(\phi_0-\hat{\phi}_0)+\Delta\phi(t)$.} The third term (mainly contributed by the phase noise of laser source and the fiber length fluctuation) is a random noise, its contribution can be analyzed in theory and characterized in experiment.
+To do so, we derive an analytical model to study the phase noise/fluctuation and provide a guideline to optimize the experimental parameters (see Supplementary Section I). {The phase fluctuation can be analyzed in time domain~\cite{lucamarini_overcoming_2018,liu2019experimental,fang2020implementation} or frequency domain~\cite{clivati2022coherent}.
+Here, we use the frequency-domain power spectral density (PSD) to characterize the random noise.} By doing so, we are able to calculate the fluctuation in variable interval $ \tau $ and relate it to the ER.
 Furthermore, the phase noise of the laser sources is also taken into consideration in our model.
 This was often ignored in the previous analysis for the phase-locked TF-QKD schemes~\cite{lucamarini_overcoming_2018,liu2019experimental,fang2020implementation}.
 Nonetheless, as the linewidth of the laser source increases, it will dominate the phase fluctuation.
 Even for the phase-locked laser sources, their phase noise replicate the one of the reference source at best, which can not be ignored.
 By including the phase noise, our model can properly analyze the linewidth requirement for the laser sources for both phase-locking and no-phase-locking TF-QKD.

 \textit{Setup.}---To implement the no-phase-locking TF-QKD scheme, we build an experimental setup as shown in Fig.~\ref{fig:setup}.
 Alice and Bob transmit their quantum light to Charlie's measurement site via symmetric quantum channels, constituted by standard telecom fiber spools (G.652).
 No servo link is used for the dissemination of a third phase reference laser.
 Each user holds a commercial external cavity laser diode (RIO PLANEX) with a Lorentzian linewidth of 5 kHz and the wavelength is set at 1550.12 nm, but with a slight frequency mismatch of about 100 MHz.
 The frequency drifts slowly to an extent of 30 MHz over one day (see Supplementary Section VI), which can be tracked by the frequency estimation algorithm.